Interview Prep · by talent · Table Tennis

 - Video-record one full multi-ball training session.
 Watch with your child, scoring just two behaviours: (1) at ball 25, does the stroke still look like ball 5?
 (2) does the player return to neutral ready position between each ball, or drift sideways?
 These two are the highest-signal items in table tennis trials.

 - Confirm STTA ranking and CCA records are accurate.
-MOE pulls CCA participation, school awards, STTA-sanctioned tournament results, and NAPFA into the DSA portal directly.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, STTA-sanctioned tournament results, and NAPFA.
 Ask the CCA teacher or year-head to verify what's been logged.

 - Run a mock interview using the questions above.
 Record on phone.
 Watch back together.
 Flag any answer that ran over thirty seconds — or used the word "passionate."
 Both kill the read.